stacs-srg/valipop/record_classification/src/site/markdown/cli/usage.md

 * `-d`, `--delimiter` -- specifies the default delimiter character of input/output tabular data files.
 The value of this option may be specified as a single character.
 If multiple characters are specified, the first character will be considered as the delimiter.

 * `-r` or `--randomSeed` -- specifies the seed of the internal random number generator.
 By default the internal random number generator us non-deterministic.
 Setting the random seed results in deterministic selection of training and evaluation records.
+The value of the seed is specified as a 64-bit integer value.

 * `-s` or `--serializationFormat` -- specifies the format by which to persist the classifier.
 The possible values for this option are: